datadej/birthdays_main/README.md

 # Celebrities' Birthdays

 In this repository you can find a file named ```main.py``` that gives you the birthday of a celebrity that it gets as a parameter.
+The celebrity info to type in is in the from **Name Surname** like **Rowan Atkinson**.
+You can choose to return day, month, year of birth or the full birthday.
 **Example**: run the main file using the following command: ```python main.py "Nicki Minaj" -part full -u test -p test``` and you will get the following result:

 ```